-HEALTH EDUCATION - BY THE END OF SECONDARY SCHOOL, PUPILS SHOULD KNOW CURRICULUM AREA Mental wellbeing Pupils should know how to talk about their emotions accurately and sensitively, using appropriate vocabulary. that happiness is linked to being connected to others. how to recognise the early signs of mental wellbeing concerns. common types of mental ill health (e.g. anxiety and depression). how to conticully evalued when something they do or are involved in has a positive or negative effect on their own or others' mental health. the benefits and importance of physical exercise, time outdoors, community participation and voluntary and service-based activities on mental wellbeing and happiness.
-BUSINESS: Work/life balance & stress of running a smal business - GCSE YR9 CHILDCARE (KS4) social and emotional development in childrer aged 0-5 years attachment and positive relationships between families and children the importance of social skills such as cooperation, sharing and taking turns the impact of transitions on a child's social and emotional wellbeing Voluntary work & the benefits CPA Pupils regularly talk about their emotions and are given the opportunity to express their emotions creatively.
-Pupils regularly work collaboratively with others, working towards a collective success which really brings pupils together.
-Our Team CPA Pupil Leadership Team consist of 52 pupils who work together collaborative to bring about improvements in the Faculty which leads to a more engaging curriculum and a happier environment in the Faculty which leads to a more engaging curriculum and a happier environment in the Faculty.
-Mental-Health is at the heart of what we do a Faculty, providing pupils with strategies to manage their mental well-being, identifying mental ill health such as anxiety and depression Working collaboratively allows pupils to understand that their actions can have a positive or negative effect on the well-being themselves and others; pupils are taught about empathy and are given strategies to help them work effectively as a team.
-Physical exercise and community are at the heart of what we do- particularly in Dance a Drama (though not exclusive) and across the Arts pupils work with external agencies through our CPA Scholarship Programme an are strongly encouraged to engage in extracurricular opportunities in the community by attending these external Arts groups.
-ENGLISH: S3 - SOW Transactional writing - some poetr and texts that cover mental well being KS4 - Paper 2 non fiction HEALTH & SOCIAL CARE (KS4) social and emotional development across all stages
+Mental Pupils should know • that happiness is linked to being connected to others. • how to recognise the early signs of mental wellbeing concerns. how to talk about their emotions accurately and sensitively, using appropriate vocabulary. that happiness is linked to being connected to others. how to recognise the early signs of mental wellbeing concerns. common types of mental ill health (e.g. anxiety and depression). how to critically evaluate when something they do or are involved in has a positive or negative effect on their own or others' mental health. the benefits and importance of physical exercise, time outdoors, community participation and voluntary and service-based activities on mental wellbeing and happiness.

-MFL: PE:
+CURRICULUM AREA

+NESS:

+Work/life balance & stress of running a small business - GCSE YR9

+CARE (KS4)

+- social and emotional development in children aged 0-5 years - attachment and positive relationships between families and children - the importance of social skills such as - cooperation, sharing and taking turns - the impact of transitions on a child's social and emotional wellbeing

+SH:

+S3 - SOW Transactional writing - some poetry and texts that cover mental well being KS4 - Paper 2 non fiction

+H & SOCIAL CARE (KS4)

-• the impact of mental health issues on development over the life stages the impacts of life events on an individual's social and emotional well being
+- social and emotional development across all life stages - attachment and positive relationships between families and children - the impact of mental health issues on development over the life stages - the impacts of life events on an individual's social and emotional well being